dennybritz/deepdive/examples/kbp/README.md

 calibration.holdout_fraction: 0.25
 ```

-The system will generate a single calibration file for the link_feature.is_correct variable (in target/calibration/link_feature.is_correct.tsv).
-The structure of this file is explained on the [calibration](calibration.html) page.
+DeepDive will produce a calibration plot in [LOCATION], which should look similar to the following:

-To generate a plot from the calibration file, simply run the script helper_scripts/calibrate.sh: it will place a calibration plot in the output/ directory.
+// TODO